The-Digital-Dude/rentalease-server/STAFF_CRUD_DOCUMENTATION.md

-# Staff CRUD System Documentation
+# Staff Management API Documentation

 ## Overview

-This document provides comprehensive information about the Staff CRUD system implemented for the RentalEase CRM.
-The system allows both Super Users and Property Managers to manage their staff members with full CRUD operations, file uploads, and advanced search capabilities.
+The Staff Management API provides a comprehensive set of endpoints for managing staff members in the RentalEase CRM system.
+The system allows both Super Users and Agencies to manage their staff members with full CRUD operations, file uploads, and advanced search capabilities.

 ## Database Design

-### Polymorphic Reference Pattern

-The Staff system uses a **polymorphic reference pattern** to allow staff members to be owned by either Super Users or Property Managers.
+The Staff system uses a **polymorphic reference pattern** to allow staff members to be owned by either Super Users or Agencies.
 This design ensures:

 - **Data Integrity**: Each staff member belongs to exactly one owner
 - **Scalability**: Easy to add new owner types in the future